 Submissions should adhere to the following technical criteria: Microsoft Word format; double-spaced text (twelve-point Times New Roman font); single-spaced footnotes (ten-point Times New Roman font); oneinch margins all around; and Bluebook (Nineteenth Edition) citation format.
 It is the strong preference of the journal to publish articles between 10,000 and 25,000 words in length, including footnotes.
 The journal will not publish articles exceeding 35,000 words.

-In addition to the manuscript, authors are asked to provide an abstract of no more than 250 words, as well as a current resume or CV, which includes a list of current publications if applicable.
+In addition to the manuscript, authors are asked to provide (1) an abstract (250 words or less), (2) a diversity statement (250 words or less), as well as (3) a current resume or CV, which includes a list of current publications if applicable.
 Submissions are reviewed on a rolling basis throughout the year by Article Selection Editors and the Editor in Chief of the GILJ.
 The review process can take several weeks as we make every effort to carefully consider articles that meet our selection criteria.
 We appreciate your patience during exam periods and the summer months when the review process is likely to be protracted.

 The journal strongly prefers electronic submissions through Scholastica or email.
 Submissions should be made to: